Interview on NJ ODP’s Road To Becoming A Great Player

 Diane Scavuzzo: Please tell me about New Jersey’s ODP pathway.

-James Galanis: This is a real pathway where a youth soccer player can register for ODP tryouts and be selected to represent his home state as well as the Eastern Region of the USA and even perhaps become one of the players chosen for national or international competition.
-Tryouts for the New Jersey Olympic Development Program (NJ ODP) are conducted every summer with the goal of selecting the best young soccer players in the state.
+James Galanis: This is a real pathway where a youth soccer player can register for ODP tryouts, be selected to represent his home state and the Eastern Region of the USA, and even perhaps become one of the players chosen for national or international competition.
+Tryouts for the New Jersey Olympic Development Program (NJ ODP) are conducted every summer to select the best young soccer players in the state.

-The ODP tryout process is competitive, and players who are selected participate in 14 amazing events through out the year and the very best youth soccer players in the program are recommended for the US Youth Soccer Eastern Region.
+The ODP tryout process is competitive, and players who are selected participate in 14 amazing events throughout the year.
+The very best youth soccer players in the program are recommended for the US Youth Soccer Eastern Region.

 Diane Scavuzzo: What are your goals for the upcoming ODP tryouts this summer?

-James Galanis: On the field our goal is to identify the ambitious players that want the honor of representing their state and having a chance to play for the ODP National Team.
-Our goal is always to identify the best youth soccer players in the state of New Jersey and we want to give them a fantastic playing and learning experience.
+James Galanis: On the field, our goal is to identify ambitious players who want the honor of representing their state and having a chance to play for the ODP National Team.
+Our goal is always to identify the best youth soccer players in the state of New Jersey and give them a fantastic playing and learning experience.

 Diane Scavuzzo: How many coaches are involved in the NJ ODP program?

-James Galanis: We have 32 coaches who over look the entire ODP — the coaching staff consists of club and college level coaches.
+James Galanis: We have 32 coaches who oversee the entire ODP.
+The coaching staff consists of club and college-level coaches.

 Diane Scavuzzo: Can you provide a few details on NJ ODP?